Rdhoward13/Note-Taker/README.md

-USER STORY
-A small business owner wants to be able to take notes on task throughout the day.

-Built with:
-Javascript, NodeJS, express

-Installation:
-Express needs to be installed before use.
+## Note-Taker

+## Description

+This is an app created to take notes throughout the day for an owner.
+They are able to save and delete notes depending on their situation.
+It was used with javascript, nodeJs, and express.

 ##Screenshots and Links
 [git hub]: https://github.com/Rdhoward13/note-taker